Travel insurance necessary for trekking in the Langtang

 Although electricity is accessible during the walk, there may be a few power outages.
 Low-voltage lights are used in tea establishments.
-Despite the presence of power, some tea shops charge between USD 2 and USD 5 to charge your phones and batteries.
+Despite power, some tea shops charge between USD 2 and USD 5 to charge your phones and batteries.
 As a result, if feasible, bring a power bank or a solar charger with you.

-What to do if I get caught with altitude sickness during the trek?
+What to do if I get caught with altitude sickness during the Trek?

 When traveling to higher altitudes there is a very maximum chance of suffering from AMS (Acute mountain sickness).